input-output-hk/daedalus/README.md

 1. Run `yarn nix:selfnode` from `daedalus`.
 2. Run `yarn dev` from the subsequent `nix-shell`
-3. Once Daedalus has started, and has gotten past the loading screen, run following commands from a new terminal window if you wish to import funded wallets:
+3. Once Daedalus has started and has gotten past the loading screen run the following commands from a new terminal window if you wish to import funded wallets:
    - Byron wallets: `yarn byron:wallet:importer`
    - Shelley wallets: `yarn shelley:wallet:importer`
    - Mary wallets: `yarn mary:wallet:importer` (all of which contain native tokens which are visible once selfnode enters Mary era)
    - Yoroi Byron wallets: `yarn yoroi:wallet:importer`
-   - ITN Byron wallets: `yarn itn:byron:wallet:importer`
+   - ITN Byron wallets: `yarn itn:byron:wallet:importer`_[Deprecated]_
-   - ITN Shelley wallets: `yarn itn:shelley:wallet:importer`
+   - ITN Shelley wallets: `yarn itn:shelley:wallet:importer` _[Deprecated]_

    These scripts import 3 wallets by default.
 You can import up to 10 wallets by supplying `WALLET_COUNT` environment variable (e.g. `WALLET_COUNT=10 yarn mary:wallet:importer`).

+**Notes:**
-**Note:** Be aware that the selfnode starts in Byron era and needs some time to transition through Shelley, Allegra and Mary hard forks.
-Daedalus will ask you if you want to keep the local cluster running after it exits - this option is useful if you need to you wish to preserve local cluster state between Daedalus restarts.
+- Be aware that the selfnode starts in Byron era and needs some time to transition through Shelley, Allegra and Mary hard forks.
+- Daedalus will ask you if you wish to keep the local cluster running after it exits - this option is useful if you need to preserve local cluster state between Daedalus restarts.

 | Parameter | Value
 | --- | ---